Arthuchaut/unilang/README.md

 ```

 :pencil: Notice that each instruction can be defined with a string length between 1 and "infinit".
-Also, every character that is not in the instruction set is interpreted like a comment.
+Also, every character that is not in the instructions set is interpreted like a comment.

 ## Usage guid

 The interpreter can be used by passing the instructions directly in the command line or by specify a file pass to an Unilang script.

-**Examples:**
+**Example:**

 ```sh
 python -m src "<unilang_instructions>"